-In this blog post, I suggest the best drones under 50 USD that will help you master stick movement and boost your confidence levels.
+In this blog post, I suggest the best mini drones for beginners under 50 USD that will help you master stick movement and boost your confidence levels.

 The Hubsan X4 is another alternative for folks looking to learn orientation.
 Even cheaper than the Syma, the Hubsan does not come with a camera.
 You can expect 5 minutes of flight time.
 Again, we recommend keeping spare batteries on hand.
 Weighing barely a pound, the Hubsan X4 comes with –